mdraminski/CytoMeth/README.md

 ```

 ## The Docker
 CytoMeth project is also available as a docker.
 The CytoMeth docker is a virtual machine that contains all the environment (apps and libraries) ready to run CytoMeth.
 To download and run CytoMeth docker please install Docker app from https://www.docker.com/.
-After successfull instalation of Docker app you may build your own CytoMeth docker from the sources or download ready to use CytoMeth docker from  Docker Hub [Downloading the docker from Docker Hub].
+After successful installation of Docker app you may build your own CytoMeth docker from the sources or download ready to use CytoMeth docker from  Docker Hub [Downloading the docker from Docker Hub].

 ### Building your own docker locally
 To build your own docker use *build* command and after the successful creation the docker is ready to run.
-Pleaese notice building of the docker may take tens of minutes because the proper environment must be created from the scratch, however it must be done only once.
+Please notice building of the docker may take tens of minutes because the proper environment must be created from the scratch, however it must be done only once.

 To get CytoMeth from the github repository you may download it as a zip file or clone the project:
 ```bash